To help you we have some guidance notes on how to apply for DSA funding.

 You must enclose an up-to-date written medical statement from a doctor or specialist confirming the nature of your disability or mental health condition.

-The medical evidence required for Specific Learning Difficulties such as Dyslexia or Dyscalculia is an assessment report from an Educational Psychologist conducted after your 16th birthday.
+The medical evidence required for Specific Learning Difficulties such as Dyslexia or Dyscalculia is an assessment report from an Educational Psychologist conducted at any time before or after your 16th birthday.

-Contact Student Support for guidance if you are unsure of what constitutes appropriate medical evidence.
+Contact Student Wellbeing for guidance if you are unsure of what constitutes appropriate medical evidence.

-The website contains all the information you need to determine eligibility when applying for DSA, but if you need any additional guidance or assistance when completing the forms contact Student Support.
+The website contains all the information you need to determine eligibility when applying for DSA, but if you need any additional guidance or assistance when completing the forms contact Student Wellbeing.

 When you submit this application with your medical evidence to your local Education Authority (EA) the turnaround time for processing is approximately 4-6 weeks.

-If your home address is in the Republic of Ireland you are not eligible for DSA and should contact Student Support directly for more information.
+If your home address is in the Republic of Ireland you are not eligible for DSA and should contact Student Wellbeing directly for more information.

-If you are applying for a healthcare course where a bursary is provided you will also follow a different process and should contact Student Support directly.
+If you are applying for a healthcare course where a bursary is provided you will also follow a different process and should contact Student Wellbeing directly.

 Stage 4 Eligibility